Lester Nygaard: 2007

-Officer Solverson receives word of Linda's death.
+Solverson receives word of Linda's death.
 While she is questioning him, Lester tries but fails to retrieve the tickets from the jacket that Linda is wearing.
 The police bring Lester back to the station where he refuses to answer any questions.
 The next morning, Lester is allowed to return home, but must be accompanied by FBI agents Pepper and Budge.
 Malvo later sees Lester being taken home by the FBI agents, and follows in his own car.
 Once they've returned Lester home, the two FBI agents remain outside, and Malvo sneaks up behind both of them and murders them.
 Malvo enters Lester's house, and each stalks but fails to kill the other.
 Malvo strikes Lester in the face with Lester's award, bloodying his face and mirroring the injury inflicted on Lester by Sam Hess a year earlier.
 Though Lester's gun jams, Malvo's foot gets caught in Lester's bear trap, and he escapes severely injured.
 Malvo retreats to his nearby cabin to treat his injury, and is killed by Officer Gus Grimly, who saw Malvo outside of it earlier that day.
 When the police arrive, they find Malvo's trove of audio tapes, including a recording of the phone call Lester made to Malvo requesting his help in covering up Pearl's death.

 Two weeks later, Lester is shown on a snowmobile attempting to escape to Canada via Glacier National Park in Montana.
-Being sought now that his role in his wife's death has been established, Lester is recognized by police, who pursue him on snowmobiles.
+Being sought now that his role in the deaths of Pearl and Thurman has been established, Lester is recognized by police, who pursue him on snowmobiles.
 Lester tries to escape, only to crash his snowmobile.
-Desperate, he escapes on foot, only to fall through thin ice into a lake, dying within seconds.
+Desperate, he escapes on foot, only to fall through thin ice into a lake, dying within seconds with his hat remaining on top of the water.